Singularities of Axially Symmetric Volume Preserving Mean Curvature Flow: Introduction

-As the initial surface we choose a compact $n$-dimensional hypersurface $M_0$, with boundary $\partial M_0 \neq \emptyset$.
-We assume $M_0$ to be smoothly embedded in the domain between the two parallel planes $x_1 = a$ and $x_1 = b \, , a,b >0 $.
-Here, except for the volume constraint, we have a free boundary.
-We consider an axially symmetric hypersurface contained in the region between the planes $x_1 = a$ and $x_1 = b$.
-Motivated by the fact that the stationary solution to the associated Euler Lagrange equation of an energy minimizing liquid bridge satisfies a Neumann boundary condition, we also assume the surface to meet the planes at right angles along its boundary.
-We study the first singularity that develops under this flow. \\
+{\it{Assumptions:}} In this paper we study (\ref{eq:int_1}) and, except for the volume constraint, we have a free boundary.
+A convexity assumption would not be natural.
+Instead, we assume axial symmetry and that the surface meets $\partial D$ orthogonally.
+This is motivated by the fact that stationary solutions to the associated Euler Lagrange equation of an energy minimising liquid bridge contained in $D$ are axially symmetric and satisfy a Neumann boundary condition.